ITensor/ITensors.jl/docs/src/DeveloperGuide.md

    ```

 2. **Leaf Functions Should Not Take `kwargs...`**:
-   Functions which are at the bottom of the call stack (or call out to non-ITensor code)
+   Functions which are the last in the call stack to take any keyword arguments
    should not take keyword arguments by the `kwargs...` pattern.
 They should only take an explicit
    list of keyword arguments, so as to ensure that an error is thrown if a keyword argument
    is misspelled or missing (if it has no default value).